Written by Ada’s Medical Knowledge Team

 As there are many underlying conditions for nephritic syndrome, there are different risk factors, such as recent infections, immune system disorders and genetic disorders.
 See the sections below for more information on the relationship between nephritic syndrome and glomerulonephritis, and nephritic syndrome and systemic lupus erythematosus.
 If you are concerned that you or someone you know may be experiencing nephritic syndrome, you can do a free symptom assessment using the Ada app at any time.

 Typical symptoms include passing less urine than normal, having blood in the urine and swelling of the feet or face (edema).
-Other possible symptoms are flank pain, back pain, headache, shortness of breath and symptoms related to the underlying cause, for example rash and joint pain.
+Other possible symptoms are flank pain, back pain, headache, shortness of breath and symptoms related to the underlying cause, for example a skin rash and joint pain.

 The symptoms of nephritic syndrome differ, depending on whether the acute or chronic form of the syndrome is present.

 - Edema in the face and legs: Edema is the accumulation of fluids in the body, usually under the skin, leading to a puffy appearance.

 - Low urine volume: Known as oliguria, this is defined as less than 500ml of urine being produced in a 24-hour period.